Looking for Success?

 Would the process to reach success in safety - in a business environment - be much

 different from reaching success in other business areas of from reaching success in personal life?
 My

 opinion?
 I do not think so, I think the basics are the same but you have to adapt these to your specific

 - what is success?
 You can get rather "scientific" about this - but try my simple answer: success = achieving

-static; it is similar to continuous improvement - it is a moving target.
-Once one goal has been reached,
+static - it is a moving target and it is similar to continuous improvement Once one goal has been

-with the quote by Peter Drucker: be careful to select your objectives; you really have to want the
+the quotes by Peter Drucker: be careful to select your objectives.
+You really have to want the success you

 Would you only

 have one objective or goal at any given time?
 Probably not, you may have several goals to reach your “final”